dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 #### Filter structured logs

 The structured logs page also provides a search bar to filter the logs by service, level, or message.
 You use the **Level** drop down to filter by log level.
-You can also filter by any log property by selecting the filter icon button, which will open the advanced filter dialog.
+You can also filter by any log property by selecting the filter icon button, which opens the advanced filter dialog.

 Consider the following screenshots showing the structured logs, filtered to display items with "Hosting" in the message text: